CLI commands

 Load a vocabulary from a subject file.

-annif load-vocab [OPTIONS] VOCAB_ID SUBJECTFILE
+annif load-vocab [OPTIONS] VOCAB_ID VOCAB_FILE

 Options